CosmWasm/cw-plus/README.md

 ## Compiling

-To compile all the contracts, run the following:
+To compile all the contracts, run the following in the repo root:

 ```
 docker run --rm -v "$(pwd)":/code \